How We Test Software

 Scoring and Ratings

-Individual category scores are rated on a 0–5 scale.
+Individual category scores are based on the testing criteria above, rated on a 0–5 scale.
 The overall score is a weighted average that reflects the relative importance of each criterion for the specific product category.
 Scores are assigned by the lead reviewer and reviewed for consistency before publication.

 Affiliate Relationships and Ratings